jfandre00/Clube-de-Programacao-Exercicios-Propostos/README.md

-# Clube de Programacao 5f Exercicios Propostos
+# Clube de Programação 5f – Exercícios Propostos
- Exercícios propostos no **beecrowd** passados pelo professor.
+**beecrowd** Practice

+Most of the exercises were solved using Python.
+Some of them I solved using C++.
+A few were solved using C.